 What is Mesothelioma?

-Mesothelioma is a tumor that starts in the mesothelium, the lining of certain internal organs.
-An estimated 3,000 people are diagnosed with mesothelioma each year in the U.S. The disease occurs more often in men, and the average age of diagnosis is 69.
-The disease has been linked to exposure to asbestos.
+An estimated 2,500 people are diagnosed with mesothelioma each year in the U.S. but the onset of the disease can take anywhere from 15 to 50 years after exposure.
+The disease occurs more often in men, and the average age of diagnosis is 69.

-Asbestos is a fibrous, fire resistant mineral that has been widely used in many industrial products including cement, brake linings, roof shingles, flooring products, textiles, and insulation.
+Asbestos is a fibrous, fire-resistant mineral that has been widely used in many industrial products including cement, brake linings, roof shingles, flooring products, textiles, and insulation.

 Early mesothelioma symptoms are often mistaken for common, minor ailments and, as a result, most people with the disease have symptoms for at least a few months before they are diagnosed.

 Symptoms vary depending on where the cancer originates and can include pain in the side of the chest, lower back, or abdomen; swelling in the abdomen, face, or arms; shortness of breath; coughing; fever; difficulty swallowing; fatigue; nausea and vomiting; excessive sweating; and unexplained weight loss.

 These symptoms can be caused by other conditions.
 If you have experienced these symptoms – especially if you have been exposed to asbestos – you should talk to your doctor right away so that the cause can be identified and the condition treated.

 How Can Beasley Allen Help Me?

 We understand that your number-one priority is your treatment, and we will never do anything to interfere with that.
 We also understand that legal action is not appropriate for everyone.
 Unfortunately, however, our experience shows that all too often these giant corporations are choosing profits over people, and until they are forced to pay they will continue on with their blatant disregard for the health and well-being of their employees and their consumers.